You'll Be in My Heart: International versions

 The entire Tarzan soundtrack, including "You'll Be in My Heart", was also performed by Phil Collins in various other languages besides his native English, namely German, French, Spanish and Italian.
 Most dubbings played the full English version of the song by Collins at the end credits but it has six versions in other languages and includes his full Spanish version that played for the European and Latin American dubbing, which marks Phil Collins' only appearance on Billboard's Hot Latin Tracks, the song charting at number 32.
 He also performed the German version of "You'll Be in My Heart" on German TV.

-In-popular culture

-Then-SM Rookies member Donghyuck, who later debut as a member of boy group NCT with the stage name Haechan performed the Korean song on the Disney Channel Korea show Mickey Mouse Club in 2015.
+Masayuki Sakamoto of 20th Century covered the song for dubbed Japanese release.
+The song was released on the Wishes single, which entered the Oricon singles chart for seven weeks, reaching peak level at number 10.
+Singer-songwriter Billy Simpson covered the song in Indonesian (as "Kau Di Hatiku") for the 2015 compilation album We Love Disney.
+Taiwanese singer Wakin Chau recorded the song for the Mandarin Chinese and Cantonese releases.